 - 1. Don't include in the report figures or tables that are never referenced in the text. - 2.
 Don't discuss in the report how to operate the software, which buttons to press, which dialogues to fill in, and so on.
-Summarize the settings, perhaps with tables, but the document is not a software tutorial.
+Summarize the settings, perhaps with tables, but the document is not a software tutorial or a software manual.

-Box 36.
+Box 35.
 Strap Adaptive FEA

 The problem of finding the Tresca stress in a metal strap was studied with an h-adaptive mesh refinement in Abaqus.
-(For the report describing the extrapolation to the limit: See Box 34.)
+(For the report describing the extrapolation to the limit: See Box 33.)
 The solution documented in Table 8.1 are the results of the final mesh of a three-step adaptive process.
 Compared to the estimated true values the adaptive procedure yielded numbers which vary between very accurate to the barely okay (refer to the column that shows the relative error of the adaptive solution).
 The problem is we do not know which numbers are good and which numbers are bad without some effort to go to the limit of an infinitely refined mesh.
 Extrapolation allows us to do that, but for extrapolation we need at least two, better three, successive solutions with progressively refined meshes.
 The adaptive analysis produces a sequence of solution steps, but the meshes are not related in a way that allows for extrapolation.

-Doint of interest F 1.
-Adaptive simulation Relative error of the
+Point of interest Estimated true stress iliaaptive simalation Relative error of the

-Point of interest Estimated true stress stress adaptive solution
+stress adaptive solution

 1 114.09 113.70 0.30%

 2 32.40 40.84 21.66%

 3 356.00 368.02 3.27%

 4 352.97 367.47 3.95%

 5 () 2284.33 NA

 6 1037.40 1082.39 4.20%